geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Yet think not thy inconstancy, thy scorn, 630

-" Ungrateful maid ! by me are tamely borne ;
+" Ungrateful maid ! by me are tamely borne;